World Peace Foundation

 March 24, 2016

 South Sudan today is a collapsed political marketplace.
 The country’s political market was structured by competitive militarized clientelism for access to oil rents.
 Those oil rents have almost disappeared but the structure of competition is unchanged and the price of loyalty has not reduced to a level commensurate with the available political funding.
 The result is that political loyalty and services are rewarded with license to plunder.
-This is inherently self-destructive.
-South Sudan’s political economy is being consumed to feed its political-military elite.

 To Intervene or Not To Intervene: An inside view of the AU’s decision-making on Article 4(h) and Burundi